jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 ### 423 Appointment of care and protection co-ordinators
 (1) The chief executive must appoint a sufficient number of care and protection co-ordinators.
 (1A) Care and protection co-ordinators may—
-  (a) be appointed under the State Sector Act 1988; or (b) be employees of an approved service, which in this section and sections 425 and 427 means any of the following:
+  (a) be appointed under the Public Service Act 2020; or (b) be employees of an approved service, which in this section and sections 425 and 427 means any of the following:
     (i) an iwi social service:
     (ii) a cultural social service: